 Civil Rights Tour

 A few years ago, the MLK Student Borad strongly encouraged the Office of Student Diversity Programs to lead students on Civil Rights tours.
 For the past three-years, the MLK Campus Celebration ended with a trip to a destination to explore the history of the Civil Rights era and visit key locations that played a major factor toward the Equal Rights Movement.
 The MLK Student Committee toured the Civil Rights sites in Montgomery, AL and Birmingham, AL in 2012 and 2013 respectively.
 In 2014, the committee voted unanimously to tour the Civil Rights Sites in Memphis, TN.
 The tours have followed the life of Dr. Martin Luther King; Jr. Memphis TN is where Dr. King was assassinated.
 Theses cultural immersions provided a first-hand experience for up to 70 students and 30 faculty and staff members to gain an awareness of where we have come as a nation with respect to diversity and civil rights and also highlights the work we must continue in order to establish a more equitable and just world.
 This event is one of the best examples of faculty-student interaction and engagement.
 In 2015, over 700 individuals from the Georgia Tech community toured the National Center for Civil and Human Rights.
-In 2017, Seventy students and thirty faculty will be able to tour Civil Rights sites in Washington, D.C.
-Participants will visit the National Museum of African American History & Culture, the National Mall, and other historic sites.
-The tour is a bargain at $100 for students and $150 for faculty.
-Your fee includes a two-night stay with breakfast, charter bus service, and tickets to selected venues.
+In 2017, Seventy students and thirty faculty toured Civil Rights sites in Washington, D.C.
+Participants will visit the National Museum of African American History & Culture, the National Mall, and other historic sites.ot be spon The MLK Student Board sponsored a Civil Rights tour of Birmingham, Selma and Montgomery, AL in 2019.
+The MLK Student Board is currently planning a Civil Rights Tour for 2020.

 Peyton Kliewer- Student Board Overall Chair